BANKS DODGY DEALS CAMPAIGNS

 Why this profile?

-Elbit Systems manufactures armaments for states, including those involved in conflict-related human rights violations.
-The company is the main arms producer and supplier to Israel, which is actively engaged in a genocide of the Palestinian people, and the illegal occupation of the Palestinian territories.
-Elbit Systems’s acquisition of IMI Systems, a former producer of cluster munitions, also raises questions of compliance with international arms treaties.
+Israel’s largest arms manufacturer Elbit Systems produces armaments and surveillance systems for states, including those involved in conflict-related human rights violations.
+The company is the main arms supplier for the state of Israel, which uses Elbit’s products in its genocide against the Palestinian people and to maintain its illegal occupation of Palestinian territory – and, more broadly, in wars with devastating human rights impacts on civilians across the Middle East.
+Elbit’s subsidiary IMI Systems has been accused of producing cluster munitions, raising questions of compliance with international arms treaties.

 What must happen